 When it comes to running an auto body shop, one thing’s for sure: the more efficient your team is, the more profitable your business will be.
 And while high-quality work takes time, there’s absolutely no need to waste precious minutes trying to track down missing parts, tools, or equipment.

-In this article, we’ll reveal some of the best auto shop organization ideas, so your mechanics can focus on fixing cars—not finding stuff.
+In this article, we’ll reveal some of the best auto shop organization ideas, so your mechanics can focus on fixing cars—not searching for lost inventory.

 How to organize a mechanic shop

 While every auto repair shop is unique there are some best practices that virtually all body shops should adopt.
 Here’s a step-by-step process full of mechanic shop organization ideas that are sure to help your team work faster and smarter.

 1. Record all your shop’s inventory and assets

 Automotive shop organization begins with knowing what you’ve got.
 Set aside some time to clear out your shop’s shelves, then get organized, make a comprehensive list of everything you have on hand as you determine the best place to store it.
 (More on that in a moment.)

 This process—compiling a robust inventory list—is actually a key step of auto shop inventory management.
 In a perfect world, you’ll write down every last thing your business uses, including special orders and seasonal items you might not currently have in stock.

 You can do this using a sheet of paper, an auto body shop inventory spreadsheet, or an inventory app.
 While an inventory app will offer you time-saving features, help you stay organized, and allow you to share details with the rest of your team, it’s not a requirement.
 What matters most is simply selecting an inventory solution that works for you and just getting this step done.
 You can always upgrade to inventory software when you’re ready.